Phobos-developers/Phobos/docs/New-or-Enhanced-Logics.md

 - By default the animation will be placed in the weapon FLH location but the animation can be moved to the center of the object with `DelayedFire.Anim.UseFLH=no`.
 - `DelayedFire.Anim.LoopCount` > 0 specifies how many times the animation will be played before the weapon activation.
 - `DelayedFire.DurationTimer` > 0 will interrupt the animation (and allow weapon fire) when the countdown ends.
+- `DelayedFire.Suicide` will provoke the same effect of the original tag `Suicide` without the side effect explosion when the unit is killed by someone.
 ```warning
 The combination of `DelayedFire.Anim.LoopCount=-1` and `DelayedFire.Duration=0` will produce an infinite loop and the weapon won't fire!
 ```